Contact Us

 Transportation

 Transfers to and from the airport will be by private vehicle (normally minibus).
-Whilst cycling the vehicle will carry your baggage and be on hand with assistance or if you choose to 'sit out' a section of the ride (seats are limited).
+While cycling the vehicle will carry your baggage and be on hand with assistance or if you choose to ‘sit out’ a section of the ride (seats are limited).
 A guide cycles with the group.

 Joining instructions